Who is on the Street Tweaks team?

-Asheville Street Tweaks is a collaborative effort led by Asheville on Bikes, the Blue Ridge Bicycle Club, and the AARP, North Carolina, Mountain Region.
-We are focused on making public spaces more accessible, safe, and functional for all users.
+Asheville Street Tweaks is a collaborative effort led by Asheville on Bikes, the AARP, North Carolina, Mountain Region, and the Blue Ridge Bicycle Club.
+As a group, we are focused on making public spaces more accessible, safe, and functional for all users.
 This is a big goal, but we can achieve it effectively and efficiently with the input and help of the community.

 What does the Asheville Street Tweaks Team do?